Recognizing The Signs Of Hydrocodone Addiction

 Hydrocodone Withdrawal Symptoms, Treatment, And The Next Steps

 Regular use of Hydrocodone may result in a physical dependence and addiction.
 Opioid dependence and addition produce painful withdrawal symptoms when a person tries to stop taking the drug or reducing the amount they use.

 Addiction is a chronic, neurobiological disease that is characterized by behaviors such as inability to control drug use, continuing use despite negative consequences, and persistent cravings.

-Essentially, hydrocodone withdrawal symptoms produce the opposite effects that the drug’s high produces.
-For instance, while hydrocodone abuse produces effects of euphoria, withdrawal induces depression.
+Essentially, Hydrocodone withdrawal symptoms produce the opposite effects that the drug’s high produces.
+For instance, while Hydrocodone abuse produces effects of euphoria, withdrawal induced depression.
 Likewise, misusing any Opioid can cause excessive fatigue, while withdrawal causes insomnia.
 Some withdrawal symptoms can be life-threatening (such as vomiting and diarrhea) if not monitored by a medical professional.
 As such, detox and rehab at a qualified addiction treatment facility is vital.

-If you or someone you care about is struggling, get in touch with a treatment provider to discuss treatment options.
+If you or someone you care about is struggling, contact a treatment provider to discuss treatment options.

 Doctor of Addiction Medicine